taikomatsu/SeExprMeshMaya/README.md

 I developed this plug-in on Linux and I don't have any environment.
 So I didn't build it on Win/Mac environment.

-If you are a user of Maya2013/Linux, you can use pre-compiled binaly.
+If you are a user of Maya2013/Linux and Windows, you can use pre-compiled binaly.
 Please download it from [here](https://github.com/taikomatsu/SeExprMeshMaya/downloads "Download").

+*Windows version is built by [Takkyun](http://takkun.nyamuuuu.net/blog2/en/ "Takkyun's Development Blog").*
+*Thank you!*

 #### Linux
 1. [Download the source.](https://github.com/taikomatsu/SeExprMeshMaya/downloads "Download")